 However, as with standard meters, all households will be required to pay for the maintenance cost of these meters.

-No. There have been strict rules set in place by Ofgem that make sure that having a smart meter will not act as a hindrance to you if you wish to change your gas and electricity supplier.
+No. There have been strict rules set in place by Ofgem that make sure that having a smart meter will not act as a hindrance to you if you wish to switch energy supplier.

 No. There are no rules in place that will force you to accept a smart meter.

 Most gas and electricity providers will be more than willing to discuss any reservations that you may have about installing a smart meter in your household.

 Yes.
 Smart meters are being rolled out for both standard and prepayment customers.